LegitDongo/professor-ivy/README.md

     limitations only allows for deletion up to 14 days prior.
 * `!ivy commands`
     * This is explained in more detail in the above sections
+* Forced Checker
+    * Checks the status of the game update's forced version every hour.
+    * Notifies to channel of choice (through the config file's `forcedChannelId`) when an update is forced or reverted.

 I hope you enjoy this project! ^-^